 I know James has written about how to get kids to do their homework, but we have a unique situation.
 We homeschool our two children, and while my son does his work just fine, my 13 year old daughter refuses to do any work at all!
 She won't even get up in the morning.
 She says that because she is home-schooled, she can work whenever and wherever she wants!
 I've tried to give her the freedom to structure her day, but she still doesn't get her work done.
 She's falling behind, and when I try to get her interested in something, she just blows up at me.
 I can't just let her fail, but I am working so much harder than she is.
 My house is a battle zone all day long, and I'm afraid my son will start to pick up her habits.
 What can I do?

 Homework and school behavior are often on the top of the list of concerns when parents call us on the 1-on-1 Coaching.
 Poor grades, spotty attendance, and aggressive behavior seem to come along with the start of the school year.
 In the Total Transformation program, James Lehman talks about the importance of structure and enlisting the aid of teachers and other school officials to help your child improve her behavior.
 But what happens when you are the teacher, the principal — and the school nurse

-Many of our Support Line callers homeschool their children.
+Many of our 1-on-1 Coaches homeschool their children.
 Their reasons are diverse – some choose to home-school for personal or religious reasons, some to have more control over what or how their children are taught, and still others choose to homeschool when their child has been removed from the public school system due to behavioral or bullying issues.
 No matter what the reason, homeschooling parents face unique challenges.
 If you've chosen to homeschool, and find your child's behavior even harder to control because there is no external structure, many of James Lehman's suggestions still apply to you.
 Here are two tips that might help: